Hair Care

 needed to use a

-conditioner with it and so I'm back to using the original Henna Gold Redhead
+conditioner with it and so I've gone back to using the original Henna Gold Redhead

 my husband tried the